-Montclair’s municipal elections aren’t until May 2024, but Councilor-at-Large Peter Yacobellis has started the conversation early, with an announcement Wednesday that he will be running for mayor of Montclair.
+Montclair, NJ – Montclair’s municipal elections aren’t until May 2024, but Councilor at Large Peter Yacobellis has started the conversation early, with an announcement Wednesday that he will be running for mayor of Montclair.

-In a six-minute video posted on YouTube, Yacobellis explains his reasons for running, promising to create a “service corps” for Montclair to “connect people with time and talent to give, with the people and organizations who need the support, including the government.”
+Yacobellis, in a six-minute video, explains his reasons for running, promising to create a “service corps” for Montclair to “connect people with time and talent to give, with the people and organizations who need the support, including the government.”
 He also stated he will form a slate in the coming months and begin his campaign in the fall.

-Yacobellis has been a vocal presence on the council and is known for being responsive to constituents, including hosting a town hall.
-He supported the establishment of an elected school board in Montclair and opposed the Glen Ridge fire services agreement.
-He has also had to refute conflict-of-interest allegations and later filed a lawsuit against those who made them.
+Yacobellis has been a vocal presence on the council and known for being responsive to constituents, including hosting a town hall.
+He was in favor of an elected school board in Montclair and opposed the Glen Ridge fire services agreement.
+He has also had to refute conflict of interest allegations and later filed a complaint against those who made them.

-Yacobellis serves as the executive director of Out Montclair, which provides year-round community building and educational opportunities for the LGBTQ+ community in the greater Montclair area, and head of Montclair Pride, now the largest Pride festival in New Jersey.
+Yacobellis serves as the executive director of Out Montclair, which provides year-round community building and educational opportunities for the LGBTQIA+ community in the greater Montclair area, and head of Montclair Pride.